 There’s many tools and techniques that need to be learned in order to master the art of vector illustration, but none may be more important than knowing how to manually create freehand lines and shapes.
 In Adobe Illustrator, the tool that allows you to do that is the Pen Tool, and in today’s tutorial I’ll be demonstrating how to use the Pen Tool in Illustrator.

 The following is a written guide explaining how to use the Pen Tool in Illustrator.
 I’ve included animations to help illustrate each point.
-However, there’s a video tutorial at the top of this post that will guide you through the explanation if you find it easier to learn that way.
+However, there’s a video tutorial below that will guide you through the explanation if you find it easier to learn that way:

 The Pen Tool